Krivision/panini/README.md

 # sanskrit-nlp

-Python code to implement aShTAdhyAyI sUtras.
+Python code and docs for aShTAdhyAyI sUtras.